In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Language Arts School Supplies

-But, I do like having a hands-on alphabet for the prek/ kinder years & I like having organized phonogram flashcards.
+But, I do like having 2 things for the earlier prek/ kinder years:

 - Choose one sort of manipulative alphabet from the list below–